Gel-a-Peel Jewellery Box Crafting

 The coloured gel can be squeezed into moulds or over templates to create gems, bracelets, jewellery and accessories.
 Once you are happy with your design, leave it to air dry and then peel.
 The gels are available in a range of colours and sets so there is something for everyone.

-Tip: Create multi-coloured rainbow designs by switching the tip onto a different coloured gel tube part way through a design.
+Tip: Create multi-coloured rainbow designs by switching the tip onto a different coloured gel tube partway through design.

 Removing the gel designs ready for placement